ljbennett62/vehicle-demo-using-blockchain-starter-plan/README.md

 ```

 ### 3. Create a network on the IBM Blockchain Platform Starter Plan
 To complete this pattern, you need an IBM Cloud account.
-Please note that the Platform is updated often, and the screen shots in this tutorial may not exactly match the ones you see.
+Please note that the Platform is often changed, and the screen shots in this tutorial may not exactly match the ones you see.

 =======